-- Note: Unlike the Oracle version, it is not possible to define default variables when prompting the user for input.
-Therefore, the values displayed in parentheses are just examples.
-The user has to type in the SRID value and the URN encoding and thus cannot just continue by pressing Enter. - Note: The setup process will terminate immediately if an error occurs.
-Reasons might be: - The user executing CREATE\DB.sql is neither a superuser nor the owner of the specified database (or does not own privileges to create objects in that database); - The PostGIS extension has not been installed; or - Parts of the 3D City Database do already exists because of a previous setup attempt.
-Therefore, make sure that the schemas 'citydb' and 'citydb\pkg' do not exist in the database when setting up the 3D City Database.
+Note: The setup process will terminate immediately if an error occurs.
+Reasons might be:

+- The user executing CREATE_DB.sql is neither a superuser nor the owner of the specified database (or does not own privileges to create objects in that database); - The PostGIS extension has not been installed; or - Parts of the 3D City Database do already exist because of a previous setup attempt.
+Therefore, make sure that the schemas 'citydb' and 'citydb_pkg' do not exist in the database when setting up the 3D City Database.